-There is a public interest in transparency in general, and in particular in knowing the parameters within which, and the level at which, Assembly Members receive support to enable them to fulfil their functions, to include the provision of staffing support.
+There is a public interest in transparency in general, and in particular in knowing the parameters within which, and the level at which, Members of the Senedd receive support to enable them to fulfil their functions, to include the provision of staffing support.
 We also accept that there is an increased public interest where support staff are relatives of their employer.
-However, in our view, the public interest is met in this instance by the publication of information on the Register of Members' Interests, as well as publication of the Remuneration Board's Determination.
-The Determination sets out the allowances available to Assembly Members to secure staffing support.
+However, in our view, the public interest is met in this instance by the publication of information on the Register of Members' Interests, the publication of annual staffing expenditure, the publication of expenses and the Remuneration Board's Determination.
+The Determination sets out the allowances available to Members of the Senedd to secure staffing support.
 In relation to each type of support it details the circumstances in which sums may be paid, and any applicable maxima.